octubre 20, 2021 6 lectura mínima 1 Comentario

 While our parents’ generation was forced to experiment with hot rollers and dryer hoods, modern day heat styling has improved beyond those methods.
 Now, there is a wide array of curling wands available that give you greater control over the types of curls you can make.
 However, with greater ease of use, comes greater responsibility: You don’t want to fry your hair by exposing it to too much heat or using the wrong wand.
 There are two ways of controlling the heat when curling your hair: use a curling iron with temperature control or if you're using one with fixed heat, limit the amount of time you hold it on the barrel.

-So, how much heat is too much when curling your hair and which methods will give you the desired results?
-Read on for the answer to these questions and more, as we are going to look at the factors that determine the correct tools and settings that each individual should use when heat-styling their hair.
+So, what is the best heat setting you should have for your hair type when curling and which methods will give you the desired results?
+Read on this curling wands 101, as we are going to look at the factors that determine the best tools and heat settings that each individual should use for their hair type.

 To help you better understand hair types, below is a helpful chart for identifying your hair type:

-The first step to any hair care journey is understanding your roots (literally).
+The first step in this curling wands 101 is understanding your roots (literally).
 Knowing your natural hair type is only half the battle.
 If you have processed your hair in any way, that also affects what level of heat you should be using.
 This means that a natural 1B and a bleached 1B would not necessarily use the same heat setting.

 Once you have determined your hair type, it’s also important to understand the condition of your hair.
 If you have what is referred to as “virgin hair” (a.k.a. completely natural, unprocessed hair), you have less to worry about when it comes to damage or breakage.
 Color treated hair is going to be more fragile than un-dyed strands, particularly bleached hair.
 Processed hair is also in a precarious state when heat styling.
 All of this is to say, that hair that has been chemically treated in any way is more prone to heat damage and breakage.
 Before people with untreated hair get big heads: keep in mind that even if you have completely natural hair, you need to consider if it is dried out.
 Dry hair with split ends will need more careful consideration when heat-styling.